 - Not good at all

-If your rate for this value is “neutral,” or “not good at all,” don’t put it on your list.
+If your rating for this value is “neutral,” or “not good at all,” don’t put it on your list.

-Next, throw light upon your output.
+Next, let’s shed some light on your output.
 What extrinsic values are important to you?
-You can find a few examples on our list below.
+You can find several examples in our list below.

-Choose five values that are important to you and answer the questions:
+Choose five values that are important to you, and use each one to answer the following questions:

 - _______________ is important to me because…